 Pigs can be infected by swine influenza, human influenza viruses, and avian (bird) influenza viruses.
 When a pig is infected with influenza viruses from different species, the viruses can swap genes and a new virus that is made up of genes from the various viruses from different species can appear.

 Humans do not normally become infected with swine flu.
 However, there have been periodic human infections; most of these cases occur in people with direct exposure to pigs (e.g., people working on pig farms or slaughterhouses).
+Humans can become infected when pigs cough or sneeze, releasing infectious droplets into the air.
 People have also infected pigs with strains of human flu virus as well.